 Here we're listing prices for all Blade 15 variants, not just the flagship Advanced model, but even a 'base' Blade 15 will still be an image-editing monster.

 LG makes the Gram in three screen sizes: 14-inch, 15-inch, and 17-inch.
-All have their pros and cons for portability vs. viewing ease, but the svelte 14-inch model is especially appealing for on-the-go photographers.
-You get a Full HD 1920x1080 resolution; less than many rivals here, but it's enough to produce a crisp viewing experience, while IPS screen tech ensures good color and contrast accuracy.
+All have their pros and cons for portability vs. viewing ease, but the svelte 14-inch model makes most sense if you want something seriously portable.
+You get a Full HD 1920x1080 resolution; not the highest, but you do get a terrific 99% DCI-P3 color space coverage, and the Full HD res is still enough to produce a crisp viewing experience.

-The Gram range as a whole is all about portability.
-The 14-inch version is only 1kg - compare this to the equally small Lenovo 14-inch ThinkPad X1 Carbon that weighs around 1120g and the Gram is noticeably lighter in the hand.
-The slim design still has room for a versatile selection of two USB-A ports, one USB-C port and an HDMI port, plus a microSD slot.
+What's more, the 14-inch Gram weighs a mere 1kg - compare this to the equally small Lenovo 14-inch ThinkPad X1 Carbon that weighs around 1120g and the Gram is noticeably lighter in the hand.
+The slim design still has room for a versatile selection of two USB-A ports, two USB-C/Thunderbolt 4 ports and an HDMI port, plus a microSD slot.

 The x360 moniker in the HP Spectre name refers to the touchscreen’s ability to flip round through 360 degrees so the laptop can convert to a tablet.
 Windows 10 automatically detects the screen’s position and adapts the interface to be more touch-friendly.
 It's a useful feature if you regularly use your laptop on the go and can't always find a surface to rest it on.
 However, while a 1.92kg weight is reasonable for a 15.6-inch laptop, it's heavy for a tablet, so the Spectre isn’t really a replacement for a conventional tablet.